The Trust Deed Investing & Mortgage Investing Process

 Payments Mailed to You

 On a monthly basis, The Norris Group collects the payments from the borrower and sends a check to you, the trust deed investor.
 This will continue to occur until the loan is paid off.
-The Norris Group also monitors property tax payments and insurance as part of servicing.
+The Norris Group also monitors property tax payments and insurance as part of servicing to insure that the borrower is not only carrying insurance but the proper insurance policy.
+In addition, annual paperwork and documentation is mailed to you for taxes at the beginning of the year.